MannLabs/alphashared/templates/data_analysis/README.md

 ### (Manual) Sanity checks Look at your data

-:check_mark: Check intermediate results and think about whether they make sense.
+- Check intermediate results and think about whether they make sense.

-:cross_mark: Do not just accept the output of your pipeline
+- Do not just accept the output of your pipeline

 ### Project Tracking

-:check_mark: Track your project with git.
+- Track your project with git.
 Share it on github.

-:cross_mark: Avoid ambiguous or confusing file naming
+- Avoid ambiguous or confusing file naming

 ### Documentation

-:check_mark: Explain your analysis, document parameters, variables, and rationales (why did you do this?) to your future self and others.
+- Explain your analysis, document parameters, variables, and rationales (why did you do this?) to your future self and others.